TV Ratings: 'Big Bang' paces CBS Thursday, while 'Scandal' and 'The Office' leap

 "American Idol" posted solid week-to-week gains for its penultimate results show, but FOX still couldn't match CBS, which started strong with "The Big Bang Theory" and cruised to victory in most key measures.

 It was a huge night for ABC's "Scandal," which shot up 23 percent to new series highs, and also for NBC's "The Office," which rose 28 percent in its penultimate hour.
-The season finales for "Glee" and the "Community
+The season finales for "Glee" and the "Community" were also up.

 Among adults 18-49, CBS averaged a 2.7 rating for Thursday night, topping ABC and NBC's 2.4 rating in the key demographic.
 NBC was fourth with a 1.5 key demo rating, while The CW did a 0.7 key demo rating.

 Overall, CBS won more comfortably with an estimated 12.09 million viewers and a 7.5 rating/12 share for Thursday primetime, beating the 5.5/9 and 8.64 million viewers for FOX.
 ABC was third with a 4.8/8 and 7.27 million viewers, while NBC averaged 3.28 million viewers and a 2.1/3.
 The CW averaged a 1.1/2 and 1.72 million viewers.

 [Univision averaged 3.51 million viewers and a 1.4 rating among adults 18-49 for Thursday.]